zhonge/cryodrgn_empiar/README.md

 This repository contains input files and commands for reproducing the cryoDRGN heterogeneous reconstruction experiments in [Zhong et al](https://www.biorxiv.org/content/10.1101/2020.03.27.003871v1).

-Each directory describes one of the analyzed datasets and all required inputs excluding particle images, which can be downloaded from [EMPIAR](https://www.ebi.ac.uk/pdbe/emdb/empiar/).
+Each directory describes one of the analyzed datasets and includes all required inputs for training excluding the particle images, which may be downloaded from [EMPIAR](https://www.ebi.ac.uk/pdbe/emdb/empiar/).
-The commands provided here are compatible with cryodrgn version 0.3.0.
+The commands provided here are compatible with cryodrgn version `0.3.0b`.
 The commands that were used to preprocess the input files are described in a `README` file in the `inputs` directory.
-The command to run cryodrgn is provided in the `run.sh` executable.
+The command to train a cryodrgn model is provided in the `run.sh` executable.
+The run command has been modified to use updated best practices (e.g. `--zdim 8` instead of `--zdim 10`, real-space particle windowing) and lead to qualitatively identical results (to our knowledge).
+The exact settings used in the original study can be found in `config.pkl` file associated with the trained models.

 The outputs of the experiments (trained models and reconstructed volumes), which are too large to put in a github repository, can be found on zenodo (link).